On structural contraction of biological interaction networks

-The kinetic proofreading model introduced by \cite{hopfield74}.
+The kinetic proofreading model introduced {was} by \cite{hopfield74}.
 It was repurposed by McKeithan \cite{mckeithan95,sontag01} to model $T$-cell activation, and is supported experimentally \cite{gaud18}.
 In this model, a ligand $M$ binds to a $T$-cell receptor.
 The receptor-ligand complex then undergoes a series of reactions to produce an active complex $C_N$.
-Figure~\ref{f.networks}(c) depicts the reaction network.
+Figure~\ref{f.networks}(c) depicts the {BIN}.
 The reactions can be written as follows:

 Let $N=2$.
 We use \texttt{LEARN} to find the matrix $C$.
 Hence, the pair $\Gamma,C$ can be written as follows: { }